 6 – Garlic Pork

 Garlic pork is a delicacy enjoyed by many Guyanese people.
 “Pickled pork” is the best way to describe Guyanese garlic pork, which is typically served as part of Christmas morning breakfast with warm bread.
-This dish has Portuguese origins brought to Guyana by the Portuguese, who arrived as indentured workers and settled in Guyana.
+This dish has Portuguese origins and was brought to Guyana by the Portuguese, who arrived as indentured workers and settled in Guyana.

 It takes a fair amount of skill to prepare this dish.
 Pork flesh is diced and heavily seasoned with pepper, thyme, and lots of garlic before being pickled in vinegar to give the garlic pork its truly unique flavor.
 The meat is typically pickled and left for four or more days; the longer it is pickled, the better it tastes.

 When the meat is ready to cook, the brine is drained, and the meat is then cooked until browned but still tender in its fat.
 The smell of garlic pork is truly something to savor, especially when being fried!

 There is no breakfast combo more iconic to Guyanese cuisine than the delicious bake and saltfish.
 Bake is a deep-fried, sweet, and soft dough with a crispy exterior served with fried saltfish, made from flour, baking powder, sugar, and salt.

 The dough is fried in hot oil until golden brown on both sides.
 Some bakes are made with a large air pocket in the center, which Guyanese call “float.”
 These fluffy and airy fried dough treats are just waiting to be stuffed with a delicious blend of saltfish sautéed with tomatoes, onions, garlic, and thyme.
 This classic Guyanese breakfast goes well with a hot cup of tea.